wjzhengsh/blockchain/howto/ibp-console-smart-contracts.md

  **Note:** A client needs to be an admin of your peer in order to install or instantitate a smart contract.
 Therefore, you need to download the certificates of the peer admin identity from your console wallet and pass the peer admin's public and private key to directly to the SDK instead of creating an application identity.
 For an example of how to pass a key pair to the SDK, see [Connecting to your network using low level Fabric SDK APIs](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-low-level).

 3. **Configure anchor peers.** Because cross organizational [gossip ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/gossip.html "Gossip data dissemination protocol") must be enabled for private data to work, an anchor peer must exist for each organization in the collection definition.
 This anchor peer is not a special **type** of peer, it is just the peer that the organization makes known to other organizations, and in so doing bootstraps cross organizational gossip.
 Therefore, at least one [anchor peer ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/gossip.html#anchor-peers "Anchor peers") must be defined for each organization in the collection definition.
- - To configure a peer to be an anchor peer, click the **Channels** tab and open the channel where the smart contract was instantiated.
+ - To configure a peer to be an anchor peer, click the **Channels** tab and open the channel where the the smart contract was instantiated.
  - Click the **Channel details** tab.
  - Scroll down to the Anchor peers table and click **Add anchor peer**.
  - Select at least one peer from each organization in collection definition that you want to serve as the anchor peer for the organization.
 For redundancy reasons, you can consider selecting more than one peer from each organization in the collection.

 Your channel is now configured to use private data.

-## Troubleshooting
-{: #console-operate-troubleshooting}

 **Problem:** Installing, instantiating, or upgrading a smart contract fails with an error in the console.
 **Solution:** If one of these actions on a smart contract fails, [check your node logs](/docs/services/blockchain/howto/ibp-console-manage.html#ibp-console-manage-console-node-logs) for errors.